neonephos/community/technical_advisory_council/current_technical_advisory_council.md

 | Maximilian Braun       | TSC Chairperson OpenMCP                   |
 | To be determined       | TSC Chairperson Katalis                   |

-*Please note: All information displayed here is subject to change.
+*Please note that all information here may change.
 For example, as the first meeting has not occured yet, a chairperson has not yet been elected*

 ## Projects

-Projects are approved as per the project lifecycle guidelines (to be released soon).
-The current NeoNephos projects along with their lifecycle stage are listed below.
+Projects are approved as per the project lifecycle guidelines, which will be released soon.
+The current NeoNephos projects and their lifecycle stages are listed below.

 |Name|Stage|
 |---|---|